Items tagged “pelvic mri”

 Sclerosing stromal tumor of the ovary

 Sclerosing stromal tumor (SST) of the ovary is a rare ovarian neoplasm.
 It is considered a subtype of ovarian sex cord / stromal tumor and is included in the fibroma-thecoma group of ovarian tumors 9.
 Epidemiology It occurs predominantly in young women and its incidence peaks around the 2nd to...

 Ovarian Sertoli-Leydig cell tumors (SLCT), also known as ovarian androblastomas, are a subtype of ovarian sex cord-stromal tumor.
 Epidemiology They are rare and only account for ~0.5% of all ovarian tumors.
 While they can present at any age, they typically present <30 years old, with a mean ag...

 Ovarian epithelial tumors account for the majority of all ovarian tumors (60-70%) and their malignant forms represent >90% of ovarian cancers 1.
-They can range from being benign to highly malignant.
-Epidemiology There is a difference in frequency of ovarian tumor subtypes depending on menopaus...
+They can range from benign to highly malignant tumors.
+Epidemiology There is a difference in the frequency of ovarian tumor subtypes depending on men...